VEL132/infinitydx-mcp/README.md

 ## About InfinityDx

-Artificial Infinity is a Physical AI company building the continuously updated street-level intelligence layer that infrastructure operators, cities, and autonomous systems need to understand and act on the physical world.
+Artificial Infinity is a Physical AI company building the continuously updated street-level intelligence layer that infrastructure operators, cities, autonomous systems, and others need to understand and act on the physical world.

 - Website: [artinfinitydx.com](https://artinfinitydx.com)
 - Email: heyplugatt@virtualel.com